lutfifadlan/ditajaya-for-test/loom-video-script.md

 ---

-## 1. Introduction (30 seconds)
+## 1. Introduction & Requirements Overview (45 seconds)

-**[Show desktop/browser]**
+**[Show desktop/browser with requirements document]**

 "Hi!
 Today I'm going to demo the new contact management features I've implemented for the CRM system.
-We had two main requirements:

-1. **Task 1**: Add organization selection when creating contacts
+Let me start by showing you the exact requirements:

+**Task 1: Add Organization Selection to Contact Creation**
+- When creating a new contact, allow the user to select an associated organization from a dropdown list
+- Update the contact creation form to include a dropdown of all organizations
+- Save the selected organization's ID with the new contact
+- Ensure the relationship is set up in the models

-2. **Task 2**: Ensure contacts belong to both the salesperson and organization, with proper data isolation
+**Task 2: Ensure Contact Belongs to Both Salesperson and Organization**
+- Contacts must always be associated with both the logged-in salesperson and a selected organization
+- Salespeople should only be able to view and manage their own contacts
+- Prevent users from viewing or editing contacts that do not belong to them

-Let me show you how these work in practice."
+Now let me demonstrate how I've implemented both of these requirements."

 ---

-## 2. Feature Preview - Organization Selection (2 minutes)
+## 2. Complete Feature Demo - Task 1: Organization Selection (2 minutes)

 **[Navigate to contact creation page]**

-"First, let's look at **Task 1** - Organization Selection in Contact Creation.
+"First, let's demonstrate **Task 1** - Organization Selection in Contact Creation.

 **[Go to /admin/contacts/persons/create]**